 I had the neck and opening edges to finish, so I congratulated myself for purchasing wool felt binding in 5-yard lengths (also at the Pendleton booth).
-I sewed this with a decorative stitch and variegated thread that finished the piece nicely.
+Then I sewed this with a decorative stitch and variegated thread that finished the piece nicely.

 Construction was easy – slice a 5-inch strip up the middle for the front opening and round out the neck.
-I used the cutout piece to make ties and a gathered back treatment.
+Then I used the cutout piece to make ties and a gathered back treatment.
 I had just a 5-inch by 7-inch piece leftover, so this project was a very efficient use of a beautiful fabric.

 Here is a front view of my finished ruana.
 It began life as a wool lap robe.
 I like the subtle stripes at both ends and along one side.